George Raft: Casinos

 In 1955, Raft was offered the chance to buy a 2% share in the Flamingo Hotel for $65,000 if he would act as its entertainment director.
 Raft agreed, but was rejected for a gaming license because of his alleged associations with underworld figures.
 He appealed, arguing that although he knew many gangsters, "I never did business with any of them," and the decision was overturned in December 1955.
 Raft worked at the hotel negotiating its showbusiness deals.

 Raft was hired by Santo Trafficante, Jr. to work as a greeter at the Capri Casino in Havana, Cuba, at which he was also a part owner.
 However, Fidel Castro took command of the country and closed all of its casinos, and Raft was in Havana on the night when the rebels arrived.

 Return to filmmaking

 In July 1958, Raft was offered a role in his first film in four years, Some Like It Hot (1959), playing a gangster.
 Because of Marilyn Monroe's tardiness on set, the job turned into 16 weeks of work before Raft was able to appear in Jet Over the Atlantic (1959).
 The success of Some Like It Hot did not lead to a comeback, but Raft subsequently appeared as a casino owner in the Rat Pack movie Ocean's 11 (1960), and he appeared in a cameo role as himself in The Ladies Man (1961).
 In Britain, he appeared in Two Guys Abroad (1962), a film intended as a pilot for a television series, and back in Hollywood had small roles in For Those Who Think Young and The Patsy (both 1964).

-In 1965, Raft was convicted of income-tax evasion.
-He pleaded guilty to one count and was fined $2,500.
-The following year, he testified in front of a New York grand jury about organized-crime financial transactions.